 That is it!
 You have camped in God’s Word!

-CAMP Through the Entire Bible is a Bible study resource designed to provide a reading plan and a journaling guide as you pursue a closer relationship with God through consistently spending time in His Word.
-In this resource, you will go through the entire Bible in 13 weeks using the CAMP method.
-Get your copy below.
+Dr. D.J.
+Horton has written several different Bible study resources that are designed to provide a reading plan and a journaling guide as you pursue a closer relationship with God through consistently spending time in His Word.
+You can purchase his newest resource, 40: A Discipleship Journey, along with many others in our store.